bhisaac/5eFP/5eFP-SRD.md

 ## Cast a Spell

-**_Discard your action or your reaction to Cast a Spell_.** Mages and many monsters have access to spells and can use them to great effect.
-Each spell has a casting time, which specifies whether the caster must discard an action or a reaction to cast the spell.
+**_Discard your action to Cast a Spell_.** Spellcasters and many monsters have access to spells and can use them to great effect.
+Spells typically discard your action to cast.
+If the spell has a different casting time, such as 1 reaction, it will be listed in the spell's description.

 ## Dash